 In children, the typical dose for treating ADHD is 0.05 mg given orally once daily at bedtime.
 It can gradually be increased to a max of up to 0.4 mg total daily as needed.

-Possible side effects may include: dizziness, drowsiness, stomach upset, loss of appetite, weight loss, and sleep disturbance.
+Possible side effects of taking this medication may include: dizziness, drowsiness, stomach upset, loss of appetite, weight loss, and sleep disturbance.
 Report any side effects to your doctor.
 If you experience any severe or unusual reactions, seek emergency medical attention at your nearest hospital.

-Only take this medication as prescribed under the supervision of your treating doctor.
-Report any adverse side effects to your prescribing doctor.
+Only take this medication exactly as prescribed under the supervision of your treating medical professional.
+Immediately report any adverse, severe, or unusual side effects to your prescribing doctor.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives, difficulty breathing, or swelling of the face, lips, tongue, or throat.